LorenDB/funkwhale-android/README.md

 # Funkwhale for Android

-This is based on the amazing [Otter](https://github.com/apognu/otter) made by [apognu](https://github.com/apognu).
-This project wouldn't be possible without his groundwork!

 This is the official and native Android music player for [Funkwhale](https://funkwhale.audio), native to both Android (developed in Kotlin) and to Funkwhale (uses its native API instead of Subsonic).
+It is based on the amazing [Otter](https://github.com/apognu/otter) made by [apognu](https://github.com/apognu) and would not be possible without his groundwork!

 You can get help and discuss Funkwhale on Matrix on [#funkwhale-android:matrix.org](https://matrix.to/#/#funkwhale-android:matrix.org).

+## Installation

+Currently you can install a preview version of Funkwhale for Android through a selfhosted [F-Droid repository](https://fdroid.funkwhale.audio/develop/).
+You'll have to add this repository to your F-Droid client, please visit the link above for further instructions.
+Once you added the repository, you can use F-Droid as usual and search for "Funkwhale".

 ## State

-This is work in Progress.
-Please bear with it, there **will** be bugs, there **will** be crashes and there **will** be performance or UX issues.
+Funkwhale for Android is work in Progress.
+Please bear with us, there will be bugs, there will be crashes and there will be performance and UX issues.

-Here is the list of Funkwhale for Android features:
+Here is the list of Funkwhale for Android's features:

  * Basic collection browsing (artists, albums and tracks)
  * Playlists listing